ds-wizard/horizon-europe-dmp-template/README.md

 ### 1.20.0

-- Added content to the Other Outputs question
+- Added content to the Other Outputs section
 - Fixed the published dataset to reflect future-oriented statement
 - Improved qualified references part
 - Updated reused dataset name to use reply string value instead FAIRsharing integration